 Fun facts about me: I have traveled to more than 50 countries.
 I have trekked to Mt.
 Everest, Base Camp 1 – 6,065 m.
 (19,900 ft).
 I have climbed the technical mountaineers route to summit Mt.
 Whitney (California) in winter – 4,421 m.
 (14,505 ft.).
 I have biked the U.S. twice (TransAm and Northern Tier routes).
 My favorite vacations are spent in places without phone service.

 I have been a vegetarian almost my entire life.
-When left to my own means I eat raw and vegan.
-I am not opposed to hot cooked food as long as it is delivered or made for me.
+I am am an aspiring vegan.
 My favorite cuisines are Ethiopian, Mexican, Burmese, and Japanese.
-I hail from Brooklyn, New York and have a strong affinity for pizza and bagels (along with spumoni and ices).
-Bagel preference: sesame, or plain, lightly toasted with cream cheese, or add tomato/avocado.
-I am very brand loyal and could be a poster child for Patagonia.
+I hail from Brooklyn, New York and have a strong affinity for pizza (along with spumoni and ices).
+I am brand loyal and could be a poster child for Patagonia.
+I enjoy watching Lip Sync Battle, late night comedy shows, and HGTV.
+I enjoy Pixar films, Wong Kar Wai and Studio Ghilbi productions.

 Friends describe me as: adventurous, organized, competitive and adaptable.
 Superhero skills I would like to have: dream of food and *poof* it appears.
 Superhero skills I possess: finding parking spaces on demand.